turtle-commits/Pet-Match/README.md

 If you have MongoDB already installed then it's well and good else you can download it by clicking here ([MongoDB](https://www.mongodb.com/))

-* Know open GIT Bash terminal in the folder where you have cloned Pet-Match and run the following commands.
+* Now open GIT Bash terminal in the folder where you have cloned Pet-Match and run the following commands.
-These commands will install the require packages which you need to have for running the project.
+These commands will install the required packages which you need to have for running the project.

 ```
 npm init
 npm install ejs --save
 npm install body-parser --save
 npm install express --save
 npm install express-session --save
 npm install method-override --save
 npm install mongoose --save
 npm install passport --save
 npm install passport-local --save
 npm install passport-local-mongoose --save
 ```

 ## Deployment